 Watering Container Palms

 Palm trees growing in containers will need more frequent water applications than those growing directly in the ground.
 How frequently you need to water depends on the pot and your local weather conditions.
+If your palm grows too large, follow these tips to transplant container palms into a new container.

 If the palm tree is growing in an unglazed pot like terra cotta that quickly loses moisture, you’ll need to water more frequently than if it was growing in plastic.
 Additionally, if you outdoor conditions are especially hot and dry, the soil in the container dries quicker and the palm requires more frequent water.